iyaniwura/stat545_md_explorer/Stat547_Day11_Tues_27Nov/README.md

-# Day109  Activities
+# Day1011  Activities

-This folder contains file that were used for day 109 activities in the class.
-This class activity is about automation in R. In this class, we looked at pipelines, and how to create and run a makefile.
-Below is a brief description of the files and folder contained in this repository;
+This folder contains files that were used for day 1011 class activities.
+In this class, we learnt how to get data from a web page.
+Below is a brief description of the files contained in this repository;

 1. README.md
-2. Test: A folder containing files used to create a makefile in class
-3. cm109-automation_examples: A folder containing the files used for further illustration in class
+2. cm111.Rmd: the R markdown file containing the code used for the activity
+3. cm111-simple_script.html: a .html file that was used as an exam in the activity
+4. cm111.nb.html: a .html version of the .Rmd file